All Bedlam Courses Past (part eighty-four)

 It was at least an exercise to think of these things.

 From Mother’s perspective her panic must be a fit, a freak, it beggared reason. Élucide granted this, fair enough.
-A daughter tucking digestive biscuits and fruit mash from Sarah’s tray into folded newsprint, rolling her pearls and best shoes (which can’t be worn for walking) into her winter overcoat, leaving the house by moonlight, tramping the woods…
+A daughter tucking digestive biscuits and fruit mash from Sarah’s tray into a lidded sugar, pilfered…into folded newsprint; rolling her pearls and best shoes (which can’t be worn for walking) into her winter overcoat, leaving the house by moonlight, tramping the woods…

 “Well, the headaches.
 I suppose you just don’t know.”
 Tap of temple.
 “We go into town every Wednesday, and Luce, if she’s feeling up to it, is welcome to ride along.
 I can’t fathom her going off like that.”

-And to sit on his hill, in his house, un-intervened upon.
+And to sit on his hill, in his house, spending, entertaining, un-intervened upon.

 Mother and Papa are not trying to ruin my life.
 They see their children reflecting on them…

-They see all that occurs in the light of its reflection.
+They see everything that occurs in the light of its reflection.
 On Squire Gremot, on his business, on his office.

 The way out is to crash through all convention.
 Make it impossible they can’t hear you, get your name in the papers like Mrs. Lincoln, even though the price will be…

 Rutherford’s sold pattern-prints; the poor embroiderer need only choose her colors.
-Mother would like it, concession…
+Mother would like this, concession…

 89